drcode/zek/sample_data/cambrian period.md

 - - The fishes are the orginal group of [vertebrates] from which all the other groups evolved.
 They first appeared during the [Cambrian Period] as part of the Cambrian Explosion.
 - paleozoic era
 - - [cambrian period]
+- vertebrates
+- - Vertebrates first appeared during the [Cambrian Period].
+They are broken into four groups:
+- vertebrates
+- - Vertebrates first appeared during the [Cambrian Period].
+They are broken into four groups: